-Icing Protection Manual is a document describing actions of the ship's crew to provide icing protection.
+I c i n g Protection Manual is a document describing actions of the ship's crew to provide icing protection.
 The scope of the Manual and contents of the information contained therein depend on the ship's type, purpose and area of navigation; they shall be chosen in the most efficient way and agreed with the Register.

-- 4.1.3.1 The following technical documentation shall be submitted to the Register for approval to assign the distinguishing mark ANTI-ICE in the class notation: - .1 arrangement plan of anti-icing means with indication of their heating capacity; - .2 calculation of heating capacity of anti-icing systems equipment; - .3 electrical single-line diagram of anti-icing systems with heating cables (if any); - .4 circuit diagram of steam and/or thermal liquids anti-icing systems (if any); - .5 arrangement diagram of de-icing means. - 4.1.3.2 The following documents approved by the Register shall be kept onboard: - .1 Icing Protection Manual; - .2 Stability Booklet including loading conditions considering icing.
+- 4.1.3.1 The following technical documentation shall be submitted to the Register for approval to assign the distinguishing mark ANTI-ICE in the class notation: - .1 list of technical solutions applied onboard the ship and ensuring compliance with the requirements of this Section; - .2 arrangement plan of de-icing and anti-icing means with indication of their heating capacity; - .3 calculations of heating capacity of anti-icing systems equipment; - .4 electrical single-line diagram of anti-icing systems with heating cables (if any); - .5 circuit diagrams of steam and/or thermal liquids anti-icing systems (if any). - 4.1.3.2 The following documents shall be kept onboard: - .1 Icing Protection Manual (only for ships without the distinguishing mark WINTERIZATION in the class notation); - .2 Stability Booklet approved by the Register, including loading conditions considering icing.